Go up one level.

 What Else Can It Do?

-The HBG3 has a plethora of other useful capabilities, including GPS ("SkySync"), a Nunchuck (thumbstick) interface, OLED display, Smart 2X DewHeater controller, Focus-Motor emulation and control, wireless Nexstar+ hand-controller, workarounds for Celestron bugs, etc.
+The HBG3 has a plethora of other useful capabilities, including GPS ("SkySync"), a Nunchuck (thumbstick) interface, OLED display, Smart 2X DewHeater controller, Focus-Motor emulation and control, wireless Nexstar+ hand-controller, mount-simulator, workarounds for Celestron bugs, etc.

 Blue swith (USB/RF-Kill); Red switch (WiFi mode).